jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 It's saying that `LearningElixir.recombine/0` is undefined or private... what does that mean?
 Didn't we define `recombine`?
 And what's that `0` afterwards?
 The answer, as you may have guessed from this section header, is "arity".

 "Arity" is a fancy word for the number of arguments a given function requires.
-So we've defined `LearningElixir.recombine/1`, but not `LearningElixir.recombine/0`.
+So we've defined `LearningElixir.recombine/1` (a version of `recombine` with 1 argument), but not `LearningElixir.recombine/0` (a version of `recombine` with 0 arguments).
 This can be annoying when we're used to looser languages that default to `nil` automatically, but it's really helpful for when we accidentally forget an argument- Elixir will help us catch that bug right at the start.

 We can, of course, "cheat" the arity system by providing default values: